 Dr. Nan has been a Principal Investigator or Co-Principal Investigator on grants awarded by the National Institutes of Health (NIH), the National Science Foundation, the Department of Energy’s (DOE) Advanced Research Projects Agency-Energy (ARPA-E), the Food and Drug Administration, the Department of Agriculture, and the Department of Homeland Security, totaling over $8.5 million.
 She has served as a PI on three NIH-funded projects on cancer communication strategies targeting under-served populations.
 Dr. Nan’s current funded research addresses public health messaging on HPV and COVID-19 vaccination.

-Nan is a senior editor for the journal Health Communication and serves on the editorial boards of several academic journals including Human Communication Research, Communication Research, the Journal of Health Communication, and the Journal of Advertising.
-Nan was an elected member of the executive committee of the Communication Theory and Methodology Division of AEJMC and served on the research committee of the American Academy of Advertising.
-Nan was the Vice-Chair and Chair of the Health Communication Division of the National Communication Association.
+Dr. Nan has been a senior editor for the journal Health Communication since 2018 and serves on the editorial boards of several academic journals including Human Communication Research, Communication Research, the Journal of Health Communication, and the Journal of Advertising.
+She was an elected member of the executive committee of the Communication Theory and Methodology Division of AEJMC and served on the research committee of the American Academy of Advertising.
+Dr. Nan previously served as the Vice-Chair and Chair of the Health Communication Division of the National Communication Association.